Bright Botchway: Business ventures

-In addition to his political career, Botchway is an entrepreneur, serving as CEO of Edigo Business Brokers and Edigo Limited. also Bright Botchway is the founder of the BB Humanity Foundation, a non-governmental organization dedicated to youth empowerment, gender advocacy, women’s rights, education support, and humanitarian assistance for vulnerable groups such as street children, teen mothers, and the aged.
-He is currently pursuing a Bachelor of Laws (LLB) degree at Kings University College, an institution affiliated with the University of Cape Coast (UCC).
+In addition to his political career, Botchway is an entrepreneur, CEO of Edigo Business Brokers and Edigo Limited.
+Botchway is the founder of the BB Humanity Foundation, a non-governmental organization dedicated to youth empowerment, gender advocacy, women’s rights, education support, and humanitarian assistance for vulnerable groups such as street children, teen mothers, and the aged.
+He is pursuing a Bachelor of Laws (LLB) degree at Kings University College, an institution affiliated with the University of Cape Coast (UCC).